top of page

 The Fatouchi Salad at Bocaciega

-Trazo 1810 was the very first restaurant I tried on my first visit to San Miguel, and honestly, it felt like a perfect first date with this magical city.
+Trazo 1810 was the very first restaurant I tried on my first visit to San Miguel—and honestly, it felt like a perfect first date with this magical city.

 The cocktails are as artful as the views.
-Favorites of mine include the smoky-spicy twist on a Paloma and their signature drink, The 1810.
-The food hits the same sweet spot: hearty, comforting mains like braised lamb, beef ossobuco, and short ribs share the stage with lighter, elegant dishes like grilled fish or shrimp risotto.
+Favorites of mine include a smoky-spicy twist on a Paloma and their signature drink, The 1810.
+The food hits that same sweet spot: hearty, comforting mains like braised lamb, beef ossobuco, and short ribs share the stage with lighter, elegant dishes like grilled fish or shrimp risotto.
 And if you’re the type who wants it all, their seven-course tasting menu is the way to go.

 Every time I come back to Trazo 1810 for date night, it reminds me why I fell so hard for this city—and why I’ve happily stayed “married” to it.